-Secret Amazon tips and tricks: The definitive guide
+Amazon tips and tricks: Best shopping hacks to know

 Amazon Prime membership

 It feels silly to start off with this, because it's so obvious, but you really should join Amazon Prime if you want to master Amazon.
 A large chunk of the tips and tricks we suggest below only work if you're a member.
 It's a paid subscription that, for an annual or monthly fee, gives access to a number of Amazon services and enhancements.
-It is available around the globe for $12.99 a month or $119 a year.

 Prime discounts for EBT and Medicaid cardholders

-If you want to become an Amazon Prime member and have valid EBT or Medicaid card in the US, you can join at the discounted price of $5.99 per month, rather than $12.99 a month.
+If you want to become an Amazon Prime member and have a valid EBT or Medicaid card in the US, you can join at the discounted price of $6.99 per month, rather than $14.99 a month.
 If you're eligible, you can join from here.

 Prime discounts for students

 If you want to become an Amazon Prime member and are enrolled in a college or university, join Prime Student.
-As a member, you’ll get a sixth-month free trial that includes the following perks free two-day shipping on eligible purchases, Prime Video, and student-only offers and discounts.
+As a member, you'll get a sixth-month free trial that includes the following perks: Free two-day shipping on eligible purchases, Prime Video, student-only offers and discounts, five months free of LinkedIn Premium, three months free/then $8.99 per year for the Calm app.

 Once your trial ends, you can sign up for Amazon Prime at 50 per cent off.
-This will be valid for four years or until you graduate
+This will be valid for four years or until you graduate.

 Share your Prime membership

-Amazon allows you to up to four other individuals to your Prime account so they can share your shipping benefits, but they need to be members of your household.
+Amazon allows you to add up to four other individuals to your Prime account so they can share your shipping benefits, but they need to be members of your household.
 To set it up, go to the Amazon Household website and click Add Adult/Teen/Child.
 You'll need their email address used on their Amazon accounts.
 The process also requires the adults to share credit or debit card information.

 Amazon Teen